Centipedes

 • Children's work and important class announcements will be uploaded onto the seesaw platform.
 All children have received individual invitations for family members to join.

-• Book change will occur twice over the course of the week.
+• Book change will occur once over the course of the week.
 The reading records are also checked on these occasions.
+Children will have many opportunities through phonics and shared reading sessions for additional reading throughout the week.
 If you have a question or concern and can't see a teacher personally, then these can be written in the diary.
 More urgent communication should be conducted through the admin office.

 The links below include another way we share our learning with the world via our class blog.
 We also use core interactive and exciting programmes to support our learning, which can be logged into at home using the children's provided usernames and passwords.